The following links are just a few examples of grants through the Tateuchi Foundation:

 Tateuchi Story Theatre

-A grant to build the Tateuchi Story Theatre within Seattle’s Wing Luke Asian Museum provides a venue for cultural and historical events relating to Pacific Asian Americans with a 59 seat multimedia stage open year round to the public.
-It opened May 31, 2008 and continues to expand its programming with additional grants from the Tateuchi Foundation.
+A grant to build the Tateuchi Story Theatre within Seattle’s Wing Luke Museum provides a venue for cultural and historical events relating to Pacific Asian Americans with a 59 seat multimedia stage open year round to the public.
+It opened May 31, 2008 and continues to expand its programming with additional grants each year from the Tateuchi Foundation.

 Tateuchi Viewing Pavilion & Tateuchi Loop Trail

 The Tateuchi Foundation has made a multi-year grant to the capital campaign for Seattle Libraries, which opened an innovative new central library in May of 2004.
-Its main entrance on Fourth Avenue is known as Tateuchi Plaza and features the exquisite fountain of renown sculptor late George Tsudakawa.
+Its main entrance on Fourth Avenue is known as Tateuchi Plaza and features the exquisite fountain of renown sculptor late George Tsutakawa.

-With a significant multi-year groundbreaking grant, the Atsuhiko & Ina Goodwin Tateuchi Foundation has earned the honor of being the center’s namesake.
+With a significant multi-year groundbreaking grant, the Atsuhiko & Ina Goodwin Tateuchi Foundation has earned the honor of being the Center’s namesake.
 A portion of this grant will go towards Japan and Asia-focused programming, continuing the Tateuchi legacy of promoting international understanding through organizations committed to cultural diversity.

-University of Washington: Foster School of Business
+University of Washington – Foster School of Business

-University of Washington
+University of Washington – East Asia Library

 Tateuchi Women’s Health Care Initiative

-International Community Health Services in Seattle provides affordable and culturally appropriate health care services to Seattle and King County’s Asian, Native Hawaiian, and Pacific Islander communities, as well as other underserved communities.
+International Community Health Services provides affordable and culturally appropriate health care services to Seattle and King County’s Asian, Native Hawaiian, and Pacific Islander communities, as well as other underserved communities.
 A grant from the Tateuchi Foundation fills the gap left from state funding deficits for preventative screenings for breast and cervical cancers.